2i2c-org/team-compass/services/interactive-computing/multiple-hub-upgrades.md

 ## Schedule the migration

-1. For each cluster (or group of clusters) create a sub-issue to break the migration into iteration long substeps.
+1. For each cluster (or group of clusters) create a sub-issue to break the migration into iteration long sub-steps.
 1. Schedule the migration as part P&S iteration planning process.

 ```{tip}
 Once a migration is started, it is recommended that we try and complete the migration relatively quickly (in one to three iterations depending on the complexity).
 ```

-## Communicate with our communites
+## Communicate with our communities

-These migrations and updates often involve back end infrastruce that may not be visible to the community.
+These migrations and updates often involve back end infrastructure that may not be visible to the community.
 Nonetheless, it is important to provide visibility to our Community Representatives and other Technical Contacts that their infrastructure is being changed.

 Reasons to communicate:

 - Transparency.
-If we were to encounter an issue or there was degredation of performance, it is better that the Community is aware than being caught by surprise.
+If we were to encounter an issue or there was degradation of performance, it is better that the Community is aware than being caught by surprise.
 - Cooperation.
 Some communities may have specific dates where the migration is better scheduled or critical times where no migration is possible.
 By proactively communicating with our communities we are demonstrating we are working with them to improve the interactive computing infrastructure that they depend upon.
 - Value.
 We need to continue demonstrate the value we are providing to our communities.
 Especially for infrastructure changes that will not be visible to their end users, regular communication with community stakeholders show how and where 2i2c is provide critical value.